vbfox/AssemblyVersionReader/Readme.md

 AssemblyVersionReader.cs
 ========================

-A minimized version of [Cecil](https://github.com/jbevain/cecil) only able to read the assembly version.
+A minimized (~8KB compiled) version of [Cecil](https://github.com/jbevain/cecil) only able to read the assembly version.